edlink/docs/guides/v2.0/filtering-results.md

 Let's say we wanted to search for all **[People](../../api/v2.0/models/external/person)** whose `first_name` starts with `Z`.
 The filter is composed of several parts.
 For each property/field you want to filter against, you should add a list containing each operator you want to apply to the field.

-A full list of available operators with examples attached and instructions to determine which operators are applicable can be found in the following Operators section.

 ```json
 {
   "first_name": [